 poet, Jünger recognized the virtues of discipline, sensitiviness, and

 intelligence.
-During this time he wrote two of his best works, Das abenteuerliche Herz (1929), a collection of essays, and Der Arbeiter (1932), about the social and emotional stucture of the contemporary worker.
+During this time he wrote two of his best works, Das abenteuerliche Herz (1929), a collection of essays, and Der Arbeiter: Herrschaft und Gestalt (1932), about the social and emotional stucture of the contemporary worker.

 Opposing anti-Semites, Jünger compared them to a "certain sort of bacteria hunter who when they figure they've exterminated a certain spore perceive a thousand new ones."
-As a result he was tarred as a friend of Jews.
+(Ernst Jünger and Germany: Into the Abyss, 1914-1945 by Thomas Nevin, 1996, p.
+109) As a result he was tarred as a friend of Jews.
 Nazi thugs beat unconscious his former lover Else Lasker-Schüler.
 She had been abused by the right-wing press when she won a literary award in 1932.
 Jünger turned down the offer to head the Nazi Writer's Union.
 He left Berlin in 1933 just as his ideological opponents were forced to flee, and later, from 1938, he was forbanned to write.
 With his wife and sons he moved to Kirschhorst near Hannover.

 On the Marble Cliffs has been considered the most prophetic book written about Germany during Hitler's reign.
 By the spring of 1940, some thirty-five thousand copies were in circulation, but after that the authorities stopped further printings.
 In the story the narrator and his brother Otto return home from a long war and settle in a hermitage carved into a spur of the marble cliffs.
 Below is the cultured land of Marina, with its vineyards, libraries, watch towers dating from Roman times, and Merovingian castles.
 The brothers devote themselves to botany and contemplation.
 But the idyllic life is threatened by Mauretania, ruled by Head Ranger and his thugs and killers, who think: "It is better to fall with him than live with those who grovel in the dust from fear."
 The land of Marina is ruined in an apocalyptic battle, reminding the fate of Germany.
 The brothers escape to the mountain fastness of Alta Plana.

 During the WW II Jünger served as a captain on the Western front.
 In his diary, Gärten und Straßen (1942), he wrote about his months in 1940 in France.
 Jünger lived mostly in Paris associating among others with such artists as Picasso, Braque and Cocteau.
 He knew about the conspiracy against Hitler in 1944, but did not actively participate into it.
 However, Jünger was dishonorably discharged for anti-Nazi activities.
 Jünger's son had died fighting in Italy and he did not doubt about the outcome of the war which he regarded as a blind, brutal force and recorded his thoughts in his diary.
-Already in 1943 he had noted in his diary: "When all buildings shall be destroyed, language will none the less persist.
-It will be a magic castle with towers and battlements, with primeval vaults and passageways which none will ever search out.
-There, in deep galleries, oubliettes and mine-shafts it will be possible to find habitation and be lost to the world.
-Today that thought consoles me."
-Later Jünger's war journals provided material for Edgardo Cozarinsky's documentary film La Guerre d'un seul homme (1982).
+Already in March 1943 he had noted in his diary: "If all buildings were to be destroyed, language would remain intact as an enchanted castle with towers and turrets and ancient vaults and passageways that nobody will ever completely explore.
+There in the shafts, oubliettes, and caverns we will be able to tarry and abandon ourselves to this world."
+(A German Officer in Occupied Paris: The War Journals, 1941-1945, foreword by Elliot Neaman, 2018,, p.
+175) Later Jünger's war journals provided material for Edgardo Cozarinsky's documentary film La Guerre d'un seul homme (1982).